loris-verga/TheDualityOfSimilarity/_includes/intro.md

 #### <span style="color:#ff201e">Stylometric Distance & Link Sentiment</span>

 Having assessed how semantic distance relates to interaction sentiment, we now turn to a complementary dimension: <b>stylometric similarity</b>.
-Stylometric distance measures how similar two subreddits’ writing styles are—independent of topic or embedding semantics.
+Stylometric distance measures how similar two subreddits’ writing styles are.

 As with embedding distance, we first compare how stylometric distances vary across the two sentiment groups.